xcart/xcart-docs/_pages/kb_en/payments/braintree/braintree_setup.md

 layout: article_with_sidebar
 updated_at: '2018-06-12 10:59 +0400'
 identifier: ref_6gWLGj9K
-title: Enabling and Configuring Braintree Payment
+title: Enabling and Configuring PayPal Powered by Braintree Payment
 order: 110
 published: true
 ---
-## Enabling Braintree Payment
+## Enabling PayPal Powered by Braintree Payment

 To enable Braintree as a payment method in your X-Cart store, add it to the list of your store's active payment methods: